Karem1986/Animal_Rescuer_Game_Python/README.md

 docker run -it -p 8080:5000 -p 8000:8000 karin86/pythonapp:latest

 # Flask web based application

-If the game is converted to web based for access in the browser:
+The flask_web_App file is configured to run as a Flask web app in the browser (See Dockerfile)

     docker build -t karin86/pythonapp:latest .
     docker run -p 8080:5000 -p 8000:8000 karin86/pythonapp:latest
     ![See the game!](Game.png)

 Access via localhost:8080 (See Dockerfile)

 # Adding new changes/extending the application

-If adding any changes to the application, dockerfile or yaml files execute the following commands after:
+If adding any changes to the application, dockerfile or yaml files execute the following commands afterwards:

 - Rebuild and push the image to docker hub registry: docker build -t karin86/pythonapp:latest .